miraheze/statichelp/content/tech-docs/Tech:Server_admin_log.md

 title: Tech:Server admin log
 ---

+## 2025-10-25

+* 22:48 MirahezeLSBot: [blankeclair@mwtask181] finished deploy of {'config': True, 'force': True} to all - SUCCESS in 43s
+* 22:48 MirahezeLSBot: [blankeclair@mwtask181] starting deploy of {'config': True, 'force': True} to all
+* 22:47 BlankEclair: put c2 out of maintence
+* 22:47 MirahezeLSBot: [blankeclair@mwtask181] starting deploy of {'config': True, 'force': True} to all
+* 22:46 RhinosF1: restart MySQL on db161
+* 22:03 MirahezeLSBot: [skye@mwtask181] finished deploy of {'pull': 'config', 'config': True} to all - SUCCESS in 25s
+* 22:03 MirahezeLSBot: [skye@mwtask181] starting deploy of {'pull': 'config', 'config': True} to all
+* 22:02 MirahezeLSBot: [skye@test151] finished deploy of {'pull': 'config', 'config': True} to test151 - SUCCESS in 0s
+* 22:02 MirahezeLSBot: [skye@test151] starting deploy of {'pull': 'config', 'config': True} to test151
+* 22:01 MirahezeLSBot: [skye@test151] finished deploy of {'pull': 'cofnig', 'config': True} to test151 - SUCCESS in 0s
+* 22:01 MirahezeLSBot: [skye@test151] starting deploy of {'pull': 'cofnig', 'config': True} to test151

 ## 2025-10-24

 * 20:35 MirahezeLSBot: [skye@mwtask181] finished deploy of {'pull': 'config', 'config': True} to all - SUCCESS in 24s